SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_hands_on.md

 In our previous script we add the name of the file to examine as part of the script file.
 One of our goals in scripting is to make reusable code.

-We wouldn't want to edit the script and change the `FILE` variable each time we use it which would be time consuming, error prone, manual task.
+We wouldn't want to edit the script and change the `FILE` variable each time we use it which would be a time consuming, error prone, manual task.

 Most programs take arguments that change the way the program runs.
 Some are optional, like the `-l` in `ls -l`, and others are required, like the file names you are going to copy from/to with the `cp` command.